Aylesbury: Rail

 The town is served by Aylesbury railway station and Aylesbury Vale Parkway railway station; the latter is terminus of passenger services of the London to Aylesbury Line from London Marylebone.
-Stoke Mandeville also lies in the town's urban area.
+Stoke Mandeville railway station also lies in the town's urban area.

 Railways came to Aylesbury early, in 1839 when the Aylesbury Railway opened from Cheddington on Robert Stephenson's London and Birmingham Railway.
 The Wycombe Railway (later Great Western Railway) arrived via Princes Risborough on 1 October 1863, and on 23 September 1868 the Aylesbury and Buckingham Railway (later Metropolitan Railway) was opened from Verney Junction to almost connect a loop with the Wycombe Railway.
 The Metropolitan Railway (MetR) from Baker Street arrived via Amersham in 1892.
 The Great Central Railway (GCR) connected from Nottingham Victoria to London Marylebone via the MetR in 1899.
 Between 1899 and 1953, Aylesbury had railway links to four London termini: Marylebone, Baker Street, Paddington and Euston.
 The Aylesbury Railway closed in 1953, the MetR, which later became the Metropolitan line of the London Underground withdrew north of Aylesbury in 1936 and withdrew from the town in 1961.
 The GCR was dismantled north of Aylesbury in 1966.
 As a result, there were no regular passenger services north of Aylesbury until the opening of Aylesbury Vale Parkway railway station in December 2008.
 Now only the GCR south of Aylesbury Vale Parkway to Marylebone is used for regular London services.

 A rail scheme to extend passenger services northwestwards to a new station, Aylesbury Vale Parkway, was completed in December 2008.
 This is sited on the formerly goods-only line towards Quainton at the point where the line crosses the A41 near Berryfields Farm on the north-west outskirts of the town, some 2.25 mi north of the main Aylesbury station.
 This area is to be known as Berryfields, a major development area and will include park and ride facilities for Aylesbury.